comit-network/RFCs/RFC-001-BAM.md

 ```

 Implementations MUST be able to process compact representations.
 They MUST treat them identical to the version with only a `value` field.

+##### Data types

+In the JSON encoding, `value` can take any scalar JSON data type (except `null`), meaning:

+- numbers
+- booleans
+- strings

+The same thing applies to the values of parameters.

 ## References